 Business, Technology, and Design Anthropology

-Lisa Henry, Doug Henry, and Beverly Davenport specialize in this area.
+Lisa Henry and Doug Henry specialize in this area.
 Topics include public health, healthcare delivery, indigenous medicine, and the health issues of ethnic minorities, migrants, and/or refugees.
 Students have access to the affiliated UNT Health Science Center at Fort Worth.
 In addition, the DFW area provides innumerable opportunities for students interested in the health issues of ethnic minorities, migrants, and/or refugees from all over the world.

 Anthropology of Education